Robotics-Club-IIT-BHU/LA-ROBO-LIGA-24/Readme.md

 [//]: # (~~~)
 * see the example scripts.
 You'll need to make the working loop, for continuous simulation in pybullet.
+For the probem statement navigate to PS1 and PS2 folder and there are python scripts that will launch the arenas and you have to code in them
 ### Moment of Truth
 If you have done everything right, you should be able to see something like this after launching any of the provided scripts.
 <p align="center">